JuanJakobo/Pocketbook-Read-offline/README.md

 * Show Pocket articles the user has stored
 * Modify items
-* Download articles to read them offline TODO
+* Download articles to read them offline
-* Show unread and starred items TODO
+* Show unread and starred items
 * Open content in Pocketbook reader
 * Handle everything by touch or keys